USAFA-ECE/ece382/docs/Assignments/homework4.md

 - Build the code and run the debugger.
 - Ensure the `Expression`, `Registers`, and `Memory Browser` tabs are visible.
 - As you step through the code, **CAREFULLY READ THE CODE AND ENSURE YOU UNDERSTAND WHAT EACH LINE DOES** as it will help you write two factorial functions in the second part of this homework.
-- Step through the program to answer the questions in Gradescope.
+- Step through the program to answer the questions on Gradescope.

 ### Execute `HW04_FactorialMain.c`